 How much funding is available?

 According to the Federal Communications Commission, it received over $5 billion in requests for the Emergency Connectivity Fund in the first round of applicants from schools and districts.
-This fund was a broader version of the American Rescue Plan, the original recovery funding to assist those financially impacted by the pandemic.
-The number of applicants showing interest in the ECF shows just how much teachers and administrators need assistance for the next school year and beyond.
+This fund was a broader version of the American Rescue Plan, the initial recovery funding to assist those financially impacted by the pandemic.
+The number of applicants showing interest in the ECF indicates how much teachers and administrators need assistance for the next school year and beyond.

 There will be a second application window between Sept.
 28 and Oct.
 13 to continue to support schools and libraries during this school year.